openjdk/valhalla-docs/site/design-notes/state-of-valhalla/01-background.md

 One of the early compromises of Java Generics is that generic type variables can only be instantiated with reference types, not primitive types.
-This is both inconvenient (we have to say `List<Integer>` when we mean `List<int>`) and expensive (boxing imposes a performance overhead.)
+This is both inconvenient (we have to say `List<Integer>` when we mean `List<int>`) and expensive (boxing imposes a performance overhead).
 With eight primitive types, this restriction is something we learned to live with, but if we can write our own flattenable data types like our `Point` above, having an `ArrayList<Point>` not be backed by a flattened array of `Point` seems to defeat, well, the point.